-Can you still use Windows 7 (Enterprise) after 2020?
+Windows 7 end of life extended: can you still use Windows 7 Enterprise after 2020?

 Processor: 1 GHz or faster processor or System on a Chip (SoC)

 RAM: 1 GB for 32-bit or 2 GB for 64-bit

 Hard disk space: 16 GB for 32-bit OS or 32 GB for 64-bit OS

 Graphics Card: DirectX 9 or later with WDDM 1.0 driver